savvy-coders/sc-curriculum/Week5-HTML&CSS2/Week5-Homework/5-Homework.md

 <br>

-### CSS Practice: Media Queries Practice
+### CSS Media Queries Practice

-Included in week 5 homework is the HTML file from a site about Andre the Giant.
+Included in week 5 homework is the `index.html` file from a site about Andre the Giant.

 In the `styles.css` file, fix the styling for the site, and create a media query that fixes the site to correctly display on the "iPhone 6/7/8" view in DevTools.